J0BB0T/Real/Docs/RealNotoriety.md

 Lib.HasOwnership(Part: BasePart): boolean
 ```

-Returns Wether You Have NetworkOwnership Of A Part.
+Returns Whether You Have NetworkOwnership Of A Part.

 ### Parameters